clarkcolet/quantexa-task-coletta/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.0.

+This project was implemented by using Angular Material and NGX Charts.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.